Olegas/dom-compare/README.md

  2. Empty tags - in a short form
  3. Node indent - 4 spaces, attribute indent - 2 spaces
  4. Attributes are sorted alphabetically
+ 5. Attribute values are serialized in double quotes

 Consider the following XML-document...
 ```xml